-- 1. Turn the engine off.
+1. Turn the engine off.
 Have the outboard in a level operating position.
-Remove the top cowl. - 2.
-Remove dipstick.
-Wipe dipstick with a clean rag or towel and push it back in all the way. - 3.
+Remove the top cowl.

+- 2. Remove the dipstick.
+Wipe the dipstick with a clean rag or towel and push it back in all the way. - 3.
 Pull the dipstick out again and observe the oil level.
-If oil level is low, remove oil filler cap and fill to (but not over) the full mark with the recommended oil.
+If oil level is low, remove the oil filler cap and fill to (but not over) the full mark with the recommended oil.